mr4tt/zotbot/files/papers.md

 # papers
+- [How To Break Anonymity of the Netflix Prize Dataset](http://arxiv.org/abs/cs/0610105) - We present a new class of statistical de-anonymization attacks against high-dimensional micro-data, such as individual preferences, recommendations, transaction records and so on.
+Our techniques are robust to perturbation in the data and tolerate some mistakes in the adversary's background knowledge.
+We apply our de-anonymization methodology to the ...

 - [Chinese woman stuck in blind date's house after city lockdown](https://www.straitstimes.com/asia/east-asia/chinese-woman-stuck-in-blind-dates-house-after-city-lockdown?mc_cid=53f6a0baaa) - BEIJING (AFP) - Imagine being on a first date you couldn't end?
 Read more at straitstimes.com.

 - [The ‘ petertodd’ phenomenon](https://www.lesswrong.com/posts/jkY6QdCfAXHJk3kea/the-petertodd-phenomenon) - Note: Nothing in this post is intended to vilify or defame any actual human named Peter Todd.
 I recognise that the existence of this phenomenon may b…